-If you’re looking for something that’s a little more substantial than a regular tossed salad; if you want something that’s a little festive and different; if you’re interested in a salad with a unique crunch and flavor, then you’ll want to try this one.
+If you’re looking for something that’s a little more substantial than a regular tossed salad, you’ll like this.
+And, when you want something that’s a little festive and different, this fits the bill.
+If you’re interested in a salad with a unique crunch and flavor, then you’ll want to try this one.

 Use lettuce (you choose which type), fried and crumbled bacon, Colby or cheddar cheese, hard boiled eggs, some corn chips, and a homemade dressing.
 You can adjust the ingredients for the dressing if you’d like.

 dressing, milk, white and brown sugar, and apple cider vinegar or red wine vinegar.

 Wait to add the corn chips until you have added the dressing, and do this just before it is served.

 - ½ lb. shredded Colby or cheddar cheese

 - 2½ cups corn chips - broken or slightly crushed